markdicksonjr/nibbler/README.md

 - NIBBLER_AC_ALLOW_HEADERS = nibbler.ac.allow.headers in JSON, etc
 - NIBBLER_AC_ALLOW_METHODS = nibbler.ac.allow.methods in JSON, etc

-By default, nibbler will only pay attention to environment variables, but the sample application that ships with Nibbler shows how one might apply both environment variables and files.
+By default, Nibbler will only pay attention to environment variables, but the sample application that ships with Nibbler shows how one might apply both environment variables and files.

 A sample config example is provided "sample.config.json".
 There are a few things to notice: